chukwumaokere/JavaScriptTrainingExercises/README.md

 ## How to run tests
 - You can either run `npm test TestName` to run a specific test once. a
 - - Example: `npm test SomePassingTest`
-- You can run it indefinitely so it can watch for your updates with `npm test:watch TestName`.
+- You can run it indefinitely so it can watch for your updates with `npm run test:watch TestName`.
-- - Example: `npm test:watch SomePassingTest`
+- - Example: `npm run test:watch SomePassingTest`
 - You can run all tests by running `npm test`.
 Only use this after you've finished all the instructions otherwise you'll see too many errors.

 ## Solutions